-Description: This workshop will present examples of how social and affordable housing systems drive improved outcomes through procurement and funding practices.
+Description: This workshop will present international examples of how social and affordable housing systems drive improved outcomes through procurement and funding practices.
 It will explore how those systems provide greater certainty for applicants whilst maintaining a competitive tension, fostering innovation and delivering transparency on funding decisions and amounts.
+These approaches can support system learning and benchmarking to ensure innovation becomes standard practice and quality is assured.
 Participants will then work in groups to define key funding application criteria and potential scoring approaches for Aotearoa New Zealand.
-Participants will also identify ways to support system learning and benchmarking to ensure innovation becomes standard practice and quality is assured.

 Audience: For people involved in housing development, finance, management, policy and governance roles.
 Prior experience with funding applications helpful but not necessary.